Diarrhea: Causes and ways to Treat

 Some bacteria and viruses are responsible for causing infection.

-Diarrhea that happens due to a virus in the intestine is also known as stomach flu or intestinal flu.
+Diarrhea that happens due to a virus in the small intestine is also known as stomach flu or intestinal flu.

 Bacteria and Parasites